-The climb took us about twenty minutes, and in total, approximately 35 minutes to reach the waterfall (from the closer parking).
+The climb took about twenty minutes and approximately 35 minutes to reach the waterfall (from the closer parking).

 Ein Tina Waterfall

-Near the meeting point of the green and blue trails, you can find the waterfall.
+You can find the waterfall near the meeting point of the green and blue trails.

 There is a big pipe that causes the waterfall, and there are also several smaller pipes.